SPIKE Release Management

 (

-to generate and publish the documentation, including the coverage report.
+make docsto generate and publish the documentation, including the coverage report. - From the

 Release process: